dbrgn/vbt-lift-control/README.md

+# Marble Lift Control

-Servo control for the marble lift.
+Servo control for the [ViralBallTrack](https://github.com/Makers-Im-Zigerschlitz/ViralBallTrack) marble lift.

-Uses a SM-S4303 continuous rotation servo.
+Uses a SM-S4303 continuous rotation servo and a STM32F103 blue pill board.

+The potentiometer controls the rotation speed and direction.

 ## Wiring